 4. Poetic architecture of the Hada Rajput era

-Bundi’s architectural gems: Hathi Pol topped with the entwined trunks of two elephants, Garh Palace; The 84-pillared cenotaph with a large Shiva lingam in its centre was built by Rao Raja Anirudh in memory of his foster brother, Deva.
+Bundi’s architectural gems: [Left] Hathi Pol topped with entwined trunks of two elephants at Garh Palace; [Right] The 84-pillared cenotaph with a large Shiva lingam in its centre was built by Rao Raja Anirudh in memory of his foster brother, Deva.
 (1683)

 Like all of Rajasthan, Bundi too brims with lyrical architecture evocative of the Rajput era and princely lives.
 But with a twist.
 The royal properties in Bundi still belong to the “Maharaja,” albeit as a disputed one, with heirs apparent fighting over its legal possession.
 Exquisite palaces, chhatris, and a star shaped fortress [Taragarh], thus lie locked away, deserted, and out of bounds.
 Which somehow just seems to add to the town’s enigma.